12zcab/Handheld-Z80-Retro-Computer/log.md

 6. add status leds
 7. reset,halt,resume button(if needed i guess)
 8. controllable leds to fully utilize the 573 for multi banking

+Part2
+what ive done:
+1.banking logic (totally)
+2.searching for how z80 interrupt and halt and wait works.

+what i need to do:
+write a simple bios
+write a test program
+add some controllable pins for further extend add status leds reset,halt,resume button(if needed i guess)